 AAJA National Staff

-Justin has over eight years of experience in communications, education, youth development and customer service.
+Justin has over 10 years of experience in communications, education, youth development and customer service.
 In 2012, he returned from the Dominican Republic where he served as a Peace Corps Volunteer for two and a half years and worked with teachers and youth on a variety of educational and development projects.
-Prior to AAJA, Justin was an editorial intern at UC Berkeley’s California Magazine.
+Prior to AAJA, Justin worked on the editorial team at UC Berkeley’s California Magazine.
 Originally from Arkansas, Justin graduated from Benedictine College in Atchison, KS with a degree in mass communications and history.

-Patricia is a recent graduate of the University of California, Berkeley where she studied media theory and film.
+Patricia is a graduate of the University of California, Berkeley where she studied media theory and film.
 Originally from the suburbs of the Bay Area, she holds experience in music journalism, independent radio broadcasting and community organization from throughout her educational career.
-Prior to AAJA, Patricia interned with the Center for Asian American Media (CAAM) in the Communications and Development departments and served as the Promotions Director for the community radio station KALX 90.7FM in Berkeley, CA.
+Prior to AAJA, Patricia interned with the Center for Asian American Media (CAAM) in the communications and development departments and served as the promotions director for the community radio station KALX 90.7FM in Berkeley, CA.

 National Convention Consultant